wendell-piez-nist/OSCAL/model-notes.md

 ## Possible OSCAL schema changes

+* Move references section to the front in the catalog model
+  * How are references represented in profiles and resolved profiles?
 * Rename `@class` to `@name` throughout?
   * Poll data to see where `prop/@class=preceding-sibling::prop/@class` i.e. siblings have the same name - occurs in COBIT5, but elsewhere?
 * Introduce `<para>` as additional component-level line element replacing `<p>`?
 E.g. in assessments